-Europe is a varied and culture-rich continent that has something to offer all year round.
+Europe is a varied and culture-rich continent that has something to offer to travellers all year round.
 International visitors who want to avoid the crowds and heat of the summer season may choose to travel to Europe during the winter instead.

 - Visiting some of the world’s best museums and art galleries

-Remember that if you’re a non-EU citizen, you will need a visa or travel authorization in order to enter Europe.
-The ETIAS program — expected to be implemented by 2021 — will make it quick and easy to get your travel documents in order.
+Remember that if you’re a non-EU citizen, you will need a visa or travel authorization before entering Europe.
+However, the ETIAS program — expected to be implemented by 2021 — will make it quick and easy to get your travel documents in order.

-Winter in Germany: Nature, Art, and Christmas Markets
+Winter in Germany: nature, art, and Christmas markets

-Italy: Culture, Food, and Winter Sports
+Italy: Culture, food, and winter sports

 The Northern regions (like Valle d’Aosta, Trentino, and Piemonte) will also give winter sports aficionados the chance to ski on the slopes of the Italian Alps.